apopodko/apopodko/README.md

 I'm Alexey Popodko — a technically-minded professional with a background in physics, hands-on coding experience, and a strong interest in data, research, and machine learning

 I'm currently working as a medical physicist at a hospital in Moscow, where I’m involved in radiation treatment planning, quality assurance for linear accelerators, and integrating modern research into clinical practice.
 My work also includes research activities — from publishing articles to exploring new methods — where I use Python for modeling, data analysis, and automation.

-### 💡 Interests & Focus Areas
-I enjoy working on problems at the intersection of science and technology.
-My current interests include:

-Data analysis and modeling using Python and SQL

-Machine learning (classification, NLP, optimization)

-Working with complex signals and data (EEG, MRI, medical tech)

-Exploring real-world applications of ML in healthcare and science
+I recently graduated from Yandex Practicum’s Data Science training program, where I developed a variety of data science projects.
+I'm always open to learning, collaborating, and contributing to meaningful challenges.

-### 📚 Background in Research & Education
+### 📚 Background in Research
-With several years of research experience, I’ve contributed to projects involving brain-computer interfaces, EEG signal processing, and applied physics.
-My work has been published and presented at conferences.
+With 6+ years of research experience, I’ve contributed to projects involving brain-computer interfaces, EEG signal processing, and applied medical physics and radiotherapy.
+These works have been published and presented at scientific conferences.
 I also participate in lectures and technical training.

 ### 📂 On This GitHub
 Here you'll find a mix of hands-on projects, experiments, and course work — including ML models, EDA notebooks, and tools I’ve built while studying and exploring data science and machine learning techniques.

-Currently graduated from Yandex Practicum training courses where I was developing variety of Data Science projects.
-Always open to learning, collaborating, and contributing to meaningful challenges.